aws-samples/cfn101-workshop/content/prerequisites/cloud9/index.md

 just a browser.
 It includes a code editor, debugger, and terminal.
 Since your Cloud9 IDE is cloud-based, you can run labs from your office, home, or anywhere using an internet-connected machine.

-For the best experience with the workshop and minimal setup effort we recommend using it to run this workshop because it comes with the necessary set of tools pre-installed.
+For the best experience and minimal setup effort, we recommend using it to run this workshop because it comes with the necessary set of tools pre-installed.
 If you prefer to work locally, follow the [Local Development Setup](/prerequisites/local-development) instead.